juanpc2018/from-775-2008/README.md

 with 60w vs. 95w </br>
 10nm vs. 45nm </br>
 Newer SSE4.2, AVX2, AVX2+ instructions that boost performance in software updated with compilers designed for those instructions. </br>

+a reduction from 45nm to 10nm "4.5:1" </br>
+did Not bring an improvement of "4.5x" </br>
+the reason probably is the [Black Silicon](https://semiengineering.com/knowledge_centers/low-power/techniques/dark-silicon/) areas "Dead Silicon" </br>
+1/3 "33.3%" in 20nm upto 80% in 5nm. </br>